 Why should you care about board composition?
 Boards of directors make decisions that can impact you, your community, and the country.
 That’s why it’s important that membership on corporate boards be representative of a company's constituents.
 Boards of directors choose CEOs.
 They make decicisions about executive compensation, whether to buy, sell, or merge with other companies, where corporate offices close and relocate, and how much priority a company gives to issues other than profits, such as social responsibility.

 Good corporate decision-making requires the ability to hear and consider different points of view, which comes from people who have different backgrounds, experiences, and perspectives.
 Companies that have women directors and executive officers lead by example.
 They send a clear message that they value diversity of thought and experience.
 Advancing women to positions of leadership is smart business.

 Diversity of Thought: Women on boards bring different perspectives to the difficult issues facing today’s corporations.
-It is widely believed that diversity of thought result in better decision making.
+It is widely believed that diversity of thought results in better decision making.